Trauma Informed Yoga | LIVESTREAM

 Trauma Informed Yoga Content

-- The science of trauma and how it affects the brain, the body, identity and behaviour
+- The science of trauma and how the body responds to traumatic experience

 - Emotional and psychological symptoms: the effects of trauma on voice, health, identity, emotions and relationships